broadinstitute/gatk/README.md

 * Click "Finish"

 * After downloading project dependencies, IntelliJ should open a new window with your GATK project

+* Make sure that the Java version is set correctly by going to File -> "Project Structure" -> "Project".
+Check that the "Project SDK" is set to your Java 1.8 JDK, and "Project language level" to 8 (you may need to add your Java 8 JDK under "Platform Settings" -> SDKs if it isn't there already).
+Then click "Apply"/"Ok".

 ##Setting up debugging in IntelliJ